 (l) The system shall be synchronised to UTC.

-4.6.3.3 Functions of a Dynamic Meter using CMS Data
+4.6.3.3 Functions of an Equivalent Meter using CMS Data

-A dynamic meter may use the detailed switching and load information recorded and reported by a Central Management System to allocate Half Hourly consumption data.
-In this case the CMS itself may be operated by the MA or the Customer, however the MA system (the system that is used to calculate the consumption), must be operated by a Meter Administrator Qualified in accordance with BSCP537, who retains the overall Settlement responsibility for the quality of the data submitted by the Customer via the CMS.
+An Equivalent Meter will use the detailed switching and load information recorded and reported by a Central Management System approved in accordance with Sections 3.16 to allocate Half Hourly consumption data.
+In this case the CMS itself may be operated by the CMS Manufacturer or the Customer, however the MA system (the system that is used to calculate the consumption), must be operated by a Meter Administrator Qualified in accordance with BSCP537., who retains the overall Settlement responsibility for the quality of the data submitted by the Customer via the CMS.

-In addition to the functions of a passive meter listed above, the following requirements apply.
+In addition to the functions of the Equivalent Meter identified in 4.6.3.1 and 4.6.3.2, the following requirements apply.
 Each requirement may relate to the CMS, the MA system or both.
-Where the two systems are combined into a single application, all requirements shall apply unless otherwise stated.

 (a) The MA system shall allow the Meter Administrator to add, delete and modify control information for each MSID electronically.
 This control file shall be provided to the Meter Administrator by the UMSO in the following format: